mrjohndowe/WindowsGSM.MotorTownBTW/README.md

 ### NOTE
 - max_players this can't be more than 232ish I think
-- When you Install/Start the server you need to copy
+- When you Install/Start the server you need to copy DedicatedServerConfig_Sample.json.. see instructions below

 ## Set up
 1. Run the game, not the server, and exit